-1. The following grade symbols are used: "A," signifying "excellent"; "B," signifying "good"; "C," signifying "fair"; "D," signifying "poor"; "F," signifying "failure"; "I," signifying "incomplete."

-2. Of these A, B, C and D are passing grades, but to be eligible for graduation a student must have attained a general average of at least "C" as hereinafter stated.
+The following grade symbols are used: "A," signifying "excellent;" "B," signifying "good;" "C", signifying "fair;" "D," signifying "poor;" "F," signifying "failure;" "I," signifying "incomplete."
+Of these A, B, C and D are passing grades, but a grade of "D" can only be counted towards graduation as hereinafter stated.

-3. The grade of "I" (incomplete) is given only to those students who have a proper excuse for failing to present themselves for examination or to complete any other work that may be required by the instructor in any course.
+The grade "I" (incomplete) is given only to those students who have a proper excuse for failure to present themselves for examination or to complete any other work that may be required by the instructor in any course.
 It is not used to signify work of inferior quality.
 It may be replaced later by a definite grade for the course, when the instructor therein is prepared to report it.